 Here are some other things parents can do to support kids with PTSD:

-Most kids will need a period of adjustment after a stressful event.
-During this
+Most kids will need time to adjust after a stressful event.
+While they do, it's

 Try to keep kids' schedules and lives as similar as possible to before the event.